 How to make a Double Flare on Brake Line

-During the brake line flaring process, a flare is added to the end of the brake line to ensure there will be no brake fluid leak and the brake line doesn’t come off due to pressure.
+During the brake line flaring process, a flare is added to the end of the brake line to ensure no brake fluid leaks and the line doesn’t come off due to pressure.

 Brake lines require double flaring.
 Single Flares are only acceptable on low-pressure lines but not for high-pressure applications such as brake systems.
 Flaring makes the tubing wider at the end; it prevents the brake line from leaking or coming off.